Birds

 - It is an important food source for the black brant, a sensitive migratory bird species listed by Oregon Department of Fish and Wildlife (ODFW).

-- Its natural lifecycle involves consistently shedding leaves with faster growth in the spring and summer
+- Its natural lifecycle involves consistently shedding leaves with faster growth in the spring and summer.

 - Tillamook Bay’s seagrass beds are primarily one species, Eelgrass (Zostera marina).

-- This can make them more vulnerable because the single species can be susceptible to the same stressors.
+- This can make them more vulnerable because a single species can be susceptible to the same stressors.
 For example, if the water is really warm for a few days, there isn’t another species that is more resilient to warm water.

 - Tillamook Bay has one of the largest populations of seagrass on the Oregon Coast because it is a large shallow bay.